-Equipment : Cardboard box, black spray paint, string, Frisbees
+Equipment : Cardboard box, black spray paint, string, multiple Frisbees

 Hunt the Alien

 Equipment : Toy alien, paper and pen, green counters

 How To Play: Kids seem to be fascinated by alien-related party games.
 In advance hide a toy alien somewhere outside.
 Not far from the alien lay a trail to show that the alien is near.
 The trail could be small green counters on the ground.
 You could also lay one false trail leading to a piece of paper with a cross on it.
 Split the kids into small teams and tell them that an alien is hiding and it's their job to locate him.
 To do so they must first locate the trail (green counters) which will lead them to the alien.
 Beware of the false trail though!

 Equipment : 'The Disappearance of Mr George' printable escape room kit

 How To Play: 'The Disappearance of Mr George' involves your party investigating the mystery of a missing person, Mr George.
 Can you crack his space-themed puzzles and solve the mystery before it's too late?